pgjdbc/pgjdbc/docs/content/documentation/callproc.md

 toc: true
 ---

-PostgreSQL™ supports two types of stored objects, functions that can return a result value and - starting from v11 - procedures that can perform transaction control.
+PostgreSQL® supports two types of stored objects, functions that can return a result value and - starting from v11 - procedures that can perform transaction control.
 Both types of stored objects are invoked using `CallableStatement` and the standard JDBC escape call syntax `{call storedobject(?)}` .
 The `escapeSyntaxCallMode` connection property controls how the driver transforms the call syntax to invoke functions or procedures.